dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/avail-sl-integrations.md

 ---
 title: "Available integrations"
 id: avail-sl-integrations
-description: "Review a wide range of partners you can integrate and query with the dbt Semantic Layer."
+description: "Discover the diverse range of partners that seamlessly integrate with the powerful dbt Semantic Layer, allowing you to query and unlock valuable insights from your data ecosystem."
 sidebar_label: "Available integrations"
 ---